publishpress/PublishPress-Revisions/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PublishPress Revisions gives you control over updating published content.
+Control how published content is updated.
 Users can duplicate posts and submit changes.
-You can approve, reject or schedule them.
+Then editors can approve, reject or schedule those changes.

 == Description ==